What is Diesel Fuel Atomization?

 Atomization reduces petroleum-fuel consumption to an equal or greater degree than any other fuel-saving technology.
 Fuel-atomizing technology also reduces diesel engine emissions to a greater extent than any other diesel emissions reduction technology.

-It can be argued that reducing idle time or increasing production-per-hour rates save fuel and reduce emissions comparably.
+It can be argued that reducing idle time or increasing production-per-hour rates saves fuel and reduce emissions comparably.
 But with respect to energy and emissions output per gallon of fuel burned, there is no debate.

 What Fuel Atomization Does